Skip to Content

 Pink Lake

-All pink lakes are salt lakes, and it’s often considered that the high salinity nurtures their unique pink color.
-The conditions the salt creates only allow specific microbes to thrive, such as certain types of algae and/or halobacteria with rosy pigmentation.
-Moreover, when salt deposits grow, as the water evaporates during a dry season, the vibrancy of color in these stunning pink salt lakes intensifies.
+All pink lakes are salt lakes, and the high salinity often nurtures their unique pink color.
+The conditions the salt creates only allow specific microbes to thrive, such as certain types of algae and halobacteria with rosy pigmentation.
+Moreover, when salt deposits grow, the vibrancy of color in these stunning pink salt lakes intensifies as the water evaporates during a dry season.

-Below, we’ve listed 12 of the best pink lakes around the world to consider choosing for your next vacation for a truly unique experience.
+Below, we’ve listed the best pink lakes worldwide for your next vacation for a truly unique experience.

 1. Lake Hillier